brmson/yodaqa/doc/REST-API.md

   * sourceID - snipet's source

 * finished – if question has been finished already
-* gen_sources – number of generated sources (but only ??? are present in sources array)
+* gen_sources – number of generated sources
-* gen_answers – number of generated answers (but only 25 best are present in answers array)
+* gen_answers – number of generated answers